Merry Christmas everyone!! Hope everyone is safe and warm !!!

 However, all that changes when a mysterious stranger begins to write to her.
 For the first time, she gets to know a man's soul before making any harsh judgments.
 Whoever he is, this man is a mystery and the best thing that has ever happened to her.
 The question that puzzles her is whether or not he's as wonderful in person as he is in his letters.
 In the meantime, Melinda and Gilbert's sixteen-year-old daughter, Jenny, falls for a young man of questionable character.
 David has sort of a wild side to him, but Jenny only notices the goodness about him.
 This novel is the second of five in a family saga in Bear Lake Valley, Idaho.

-*****2.Dewey: The Small-Town Library Cat Who Touched the World by Vicki Myron
+Update: You have until 10pm CT tonite, Nov 23rd to enter!!2.Dewey: The Small-Town Library Cat Who Touched the World by Vicki Myron

 3.Nation by Terry Pratchett